Q&A: Mother Mother Find Good in Themselves

 RY: Did you ever have trouble separating the Mother Mother version of Ryan from the day-to-day version?

 Ryan: “No, because these facets of our personalities thrive in the appropriate settings.
-It’s so obvious when you turn them on and mother-mother-2014-3off.
+It’s so obvious when you turn them on and off.
 You don’t want to be making an omelet by itself, with the bravado you present on stage…that would be a waste.
 You could – it might be fun for a laugh – but it’s obvious where those colours are best painted in your life experience.
 The important thing is being authentic.
 You never want to be fake.
 We’re all capable of everything, but we structure our personas very mono-dimensionally in life because we fall into patterns and end up in one field of study, or career, etc. So, we begin to form one identity.
 But, that doesn’t mean we’re not capable of many.
 It’s a gift being in the performance business – you’re given the ability, license, and approval to unveil, uproot, and unearth the sides of you that are suppressed.”

 RY: Has the acceptance and popularity of your band helped you with all of that, or at some point did it feel like such things were holding you back?